 5. White River Greenway | Noblesville, Indiana

 Did you know this paved path that takes you from Potter’s Bridge Park, past Forest Park and ends at the courthouse?
-Noblesville developed this trail to give visitors a new way to experience their parks and increase access between their most popular parks.
+Noblesville developed this trail to give visitors a new way to experience their parks and increase access to their most popular parks.
+The new riverwalk addition extends the path even further south along the White River.